semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ## Drawbacks

-1. Reusable workflows don’t avoid the creation of file `.github/workflows/semgrep.yml` for each repo.
-You need to create it to insert the call to the reusable workflow.
+1. Reusable workflows don’t avoid the creation of a `.github/workflows/semgrep.yml` file for each repo.
+You still need to create one to then insert a call to the reusable workflow.